 For example, incidents resulting from road rage may not be covered.
 Make sure you are aware of these exclusions by discussing your policy with your agent.

 Insurance fraud comes in many forms.
 Exaggerating the amount of damages or a false loss report are both common forms of false claims.

 If you are in an accident with another driver, it's a good idea to be thorough as you document the damage to both your RV and the other vehicle.
 This will help your agent identify any false claims made against you.

 If a claim is made against you, review it carefully to make sure it is accurate.
 It is important to report fraud to your agent.
 You can also report fraud to your state’s insurance board.

 Following Up on Your Claim

 Completing the claims process may take some time.
 You will be assigned a claim number as well as a claims representative.
 Be sure to keep your claim number handy along with the phone number for your insurance company so you can follow up with any questions.

 The best approach is to be prepared long before an incident happens that may require you to file an RV insurance claim.
-Find an agent in the Trusted Choice network today and get the coverage you need for your RV.
-When it comes time to file claims, your agent will be a ready to help.
+Find an independent agent in our network today and get the coverage you need for your RV.
+When it comes time to file claims, your agent will be ready to help.